YunoHost packages are under free licenses GNU AGPL v.3.

 The YunoHost project aims to democratize self-hosting.

-It provides a software that aims to make it easy for people to run and administrate their own server, with minimal knowledge and required time.
+It provides a software that aims to make it easy for people to run and administer their own server, with minimal knowledge and required time.

 YunoHost may be called a distribution or an operating system, but it's actually "just" a simple layer added over the top of Debian, which does most of the hard work for you.